wgurecky/StarVine/README.md

 About
 ========

-StarVine provides tools to construct C- and D-vine copula to investigate dependence structures in multivariate data sets.
+StarVine provides tools to construct C- and D-vine copula to model dependence structures in multivariate data sets.

 Install
 ========

 To install:

+    python setup.py install

+To install a development version:

     python setup.py develop